zrajm/stickynotes/README.md

 Installing
 ==========
-You need is a web server configured to run the CGI scripts, and with permissions set so that it may write files to stickynotes data directory (`notes/`).
-On a Ubuntu/Debian machine the following commands (or something similar) should get you going.
+All you need is a web server configured to run CGI scripts, and with permissions set so that it may write to the stickynotes data directory.
+On an Ubuntu/Debian machine the following commands (or something quite similar) should get you going.

 First install Apache and enable the CGI module: